YetAnotherNerd/whatlastgenre/README.md

 ## Installation
 You'll need Python 2.7.

-Install dependencies with your package manager, on Debian based distros run the following as root:
+Install dependencies with your package manager, on Debian based distros run this as root:

     apt-get install python-mutagen python-requests